This is the multi-page printable view of this section. Click here to print.

 Application Template

-• Project Group Template: This is a template that can only be used by projects belonging to the project group.
-It is registered and managed by the Project Group Owner and Master.
+• Project Group Template: A template that can be used only by projects belonging to a project group.
+The project group Owner and Master register and manage it.

 2 - Roles

-• Developer and Viewer have only view permissions.
+• Developers and Viewers have view‑only permissions.

 CategoryPermissionOwnerMasterDeveloperViewer

-Project GroupView
+Project GroupLookup

 MemberAdd

-Project Roles and Permissions
+Project roles and permissions

 • Viewer can only view.

-• Examples) Build pipeline, Helm chart, deployment
+• Example) build pipeline, Helm chart, deployment

 CategoryPermissionOwnerMasterDeveloperViewer

-Build PipelineView
+Build pipelineLookup

 ProjectEdit